HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ## Selectors and the cascade

-Understanding cascade is an incredibly important part of working with CSS, more so for instances when you’d see that the styles you had written for an element, not working at all.
+Understanding cascade is an incredibly important part of working with CSS.
+Even more so for instances when you’d see that the styles you had written for an element are not working at all.

 CSS offers a number of ways of applying styles to pages, from classes, ids and using the all-important cascade to avoid duplicating styles.